B.Sc. - Emmanuel College, University of Cambridge.

 Research Staff Member.
 In the lab of Dr. Eric Wieschaus, Princeton University, USA, 2000-2005.

 Helen Hay Whitney Postdoctoral Fellow in the lab of Dr. Eric Wieschaus, Princeton University, USA, 1997-2000.

 Ph.D., Genetics, Wellcome/CRC Institute, University of Cambridge, UK.
 Thesis advisor: Dr. Michael Akam.
 1992-97.

 B.Sc.(Hons.)
 Natural Sciences (Part II Genetics), Emmanuel College, University of Cambridge, UK, 1987-1990.

-- Our New Textbook!
-Many years in the making with wonderful colleagues Kate Heston, Iruka Okeke and Philip Meneely and the input of our Bio200 students, our Genetics textbook is close to publication.
+- Genetics Textbook!
+Many years in the making with wonderful colleagues Kate Heston, Iruka Okeke and Philip Meneely and the input of our Bio200 students, our Genetics textbook is published.

 - Interview in International Innovation

 Interview & Article about My Work (International Innovation is the leading global dissemination resource for the wider scientific, technology and research communities, More information at www.researchmedia.eu)

 Working with Eric Arnold ('12), Jen Schwartz ('11), Jill Geratowski ('11) and Raul Hernandez ('11) we have developed a website for our microscopy equipment